PeterCamilleri/CX16/vm/sweet_16.md

 * The status is set for testing, the carry bit is cleared.

+### RTN -- Resume 6502 Native Code

+This instruction causes the processor to resume executing native W65C02S code.

+Example:

+    rtn            ; Go back to native code.

+Notes:
+* The native CPU registers are restored to their state before Sweet-16 code execution began.
+* The Sweet-16 registers

 ### SET -- Load Register Immediate Word

 Load the specified register with a 16 bit literal value: